UST-Robotics-Team/Software-Tutorial-2025-Notes/tutorial-2-uart/01-uart.md

 ## What is UART?

 UART (Universal Asynchronous Receiver-Transmitter) is a simple and popular serial communication protocol.
 It allows microcontrollers like the STM32 to send and receive data using just three wires: TX (transmit), RX (receive), and GND (ground).
-Unlike parallel communication, UART sends data as a stream of bits, reducing hardware complexity at the cost of transmission speed.
+Unlike parallel communication, UART sends data as a **Stream of Bits**, reducing hardware complexity at the cost of transmission speed.
 UART is widely used for debugging, data logging, and connecting wireless modules such as Bluetooth.

-### UART Connections
+## UART Connections

 To communicate via UART, connect the devices as shown below: